-Learn how to make Perfect Homemade French Bread.
-It only requires a handful of ingredients to make perfect bakery style bread at home!
+Perfect Homemade French Bread only requires a handful of simple ingredients for perfect, bakery style bread at home!

 It really doesn’t take much time either.
 Yes, it’s nearly 3 hours from start to finish, but your actual hands on time is quite minimal.
 A few minutes here, a few minutes there, and you have deliciously perfect homemade french bread at home.

 If you don’t have a French bread pan, you can always use a regular baking sheet.
 Just be sure to give your loaves enough space in between them so that they don’t end up connected.

 If you come to love homemade french bread, I highly recommend investing in a french bread pan.
 It is perforated (has a lot of holes) which allows for even heat circulation.
 This ensures the best, highest quality of loaf at home.
 I highly recommend purchasing one.
 They are cheap and make a world of difference in the end result.

 Both all-purpose and bread flour can be used in this recipe interchangeably.
 Bread flour has a higher protein content which will produce more gluten, giving you a slightly chewier crumb and crust.

 We know how frustrating it can be to follow a recipe and still have it not look like it is supposed to.
 With bread, you want to look at any recipe simply as a guide.
 Altitude, humidity, and temperature, among other things, can all impact homemade bread.
 Because of this, you always want to go off of the feel of the dough rather than following the recipe exactly.
 If your dough is at the perfect consistency and you haven’t used all of the flour, don’t worry about it.
 If you’ve added all of the flour required and your dough is too sticky, go ahead and add more until it is the right consistency.
 You will get a good idea of what your bread needs the more you make it!